mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow.md

 Some math for very small companies (the ones I'm interested in):

 24-48 x MRR (monthly recurring revenue), which is 2-4 times the ARR (annual recurring revenue).
-That's a modest growth rate and Warrillow (through Zane Tarence) estimates a church rate of 2-4% per month.
+That's a modest growth rate and Warrillow (through Zane Tarence) estimates a churn rate of 2-4% per month.

 What that means is that even a small software company has pretty nifty benefits when using a subscription model.
-Warrillow estimates 2.6 times pretax profit.
+Warrillow estimates 2.6 times pretax profit. **Increase the lifetime value of your customers**.

 > _"Knowing within a few percentage points how many customers you will have next month helps ensure you have the right number of staff and adequate supplies."_

->
+**Automate the collection of receiveables**.

 > _"\[...] a subscription model means you get paid on the day you're supposed to get paid."_
 >
 > _"Subscribers knowingly enter into an agreement in which the convenience of uninterrupted automatic service is exchanged for their future loyalty."_

->
+**Lock in your most promiscuous customers (those who are always looking for a deal and who will switch for a small price advantage).**

 > _"When you create a steady flow of recurring revenue, you insulate yourself from the worst of a potential recession."_

+# _to be continued..._

 >